saman-pasha/LCC/README.md

 }
 ```
 ## Union
-`declares` form is declaring one or more variable(s) at the end of union declaration just for anonymous unions.
+`declares` form is for declaring one or more variable(s) at the end of nested union declaration just for anonymous unions.
 Use `$` form for union's member access and `->` form for member access of pointer of union.
 ```lisp
 (struct USHAContext